HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 It is very important to keep in mind that there is still no available tool that would allow for precise measurement of every single part of the system, allowing for a nice overall sum.
 Therefore, we can measure isolated parts of the systems our teams work on or resources to the use of the models that allow us to do an estimation based on specific inputs.
 One model that is currently used in many different website carbon calculators and is being worked on and improved is the <a hreflang="en" href="https://sustainablewebdesign.org/estimating-digital-emissions/">Sustainable Web Design Model</a>.
 This model can be a slightly controversial way of estimating, as well as any currently out there.
 However, it has been present for a while, allowing comparison over time, and simplifying this complex process allows for better understanding and, hopefully, recognition of the problem itself.

 Usually, we talk about CO2 but it would be more accurate to talk about eqCO2 or CO2e: values equivalent to CO2 emissions but rather applies to all kinds of greenhouse gasses (GHG).
-Also, other environmental impacts should be considered (as is the case in Life Cycle Assessment for instance) to avoid impact transfers (e.g. when reducing GHG emissions proves detrimental to water consumption) and debatable claims such as “carbon neutrality”.
+Also, other environmental impacts should be considered (as is the case in Life Cycle Assessment for instance) to avoid impact transfers (e.g. when reducing GHG emissions proves detrimental to water consumption) and debatable claims such as "carbon neutrality".

 For further information, refer to:
 - The WSGs 1.0 - SC 2.1, 2.25, and 5.5.